thiesgerken/wavepi/README.md

 ```

 Use the same command with `Debug` to go back.
 There are also `make` targets that switch the build type.
+To only build the documentation (Doxygen), run `make doc` inside the build directory.
+The command `make run-doc` will also open the result in a Browser

 ## MPI